Is this topic for you?

 - Polypectomy.
 When colorectal cancer is discovered in its very early stages, it can be removed during a sigmoidoscopy or colonoscopy.
 The surgeon cuts out not just the polyp, but also a small amount of tissue around it.
 The surgeon does not need to cut into the abdomen.

 Bowel resection.
 This involves cutting out the cancer as well as the sections of the colon or rectum

 that are next to it.
 Then the two healthy ends of the colon or rectum are sewn

 - Open resection.
-The surgeon makes a long incision in the abdomen, completes the bowel resection, and closes the incision.
+The surgeon makes a long cut (incision) in the belly, completes the bowel resection, and closes the incision.

 - Laparoscopic surgery.
-This is done with several small incisions in the belly for a tiny camera and special instruments.
-But laparoscopic surgery cannot always be done, such as when the cancer has spread to areas outside the colon.
+This is done with several small incisions in the belly for a tiny camera and special tools.
+But laparoscopic surgery can't always be done, such as when the cancer has spread to areas outside the colon.

 Your doctor may suggest radiation therapy or chemotherapy if he or she thinks the cancer may come back (recur).
 If the cancer has spread to nearby lymph nodes, you may need chemotherapy after your surgery.
 Or if your surgery shows that the cancer has spread outside your colon or rectum, you may need radiation therapy.

 Sometimes after a bowel resection, the two ends of the colon or rectum can't be sewn back together.
 When this happens, a colostomy is performed.
 But most people don't need a colostomy.